 Will implementing AI create extra workload for my support team?

 Not with Engaige.
-Set-up focuses on your existing policies and workflows, while Engaige’s team guides training and testing.
-After launch, the AI handles repetitive tasks your agents would otherwise have to do, so you reduce fatigue instead of adding another tool your team has to fight with.
+Setup focuses on existing policies and workflows while the AI handles repetitive tasks your agents would otherwise perform, reducing fatigue rather than adding burden.